jmolamph/jmolamph/README.md

 ![James Molamphy.
 Software Engineer and Designer.](https://user-images.githubusercontent.com/50123009/162666168-bf57bfdd-7155-4486-beef-785ee6ba633e.png)

 ### Hi!
 I'm James, Software Engineer and UX Designer & Researcher.
-Recent graduate with a Bachelor's of Science in Computer Science from UC Irvine.
+Recent graduate with a Bachelor of Science in Computer Science from UC Irvine.

 I believe that *software is a solution*; designed and developed in order to help solve peoples' problems.
 I am passionate about user experience, human-centered design, machine learning, and any related topics!
 Always open to step out of my comfort zone, learn, and be exposed to new things!